 An exercise psychologist works with non-athlete clients or everyday exercisers to help them learn how to make working out a habit.
 This work can include some of the same techniques used by other sports psychologists, such as goal setting, practicing mindfulness, and the use of motivational techniques.

-Uses of Sports Psychology
+Uses for Sports Psychology

 Contemporary sports psychology is a diverse field and there are a number of different topics that are of special interest to sports psychologists.
 Here are a few areas of sports psychology and how they are utilized.